dempe/blog/resources/posts/better-call-saul.md

 He tries, in vain, to revive his former self.
 He tells a sob story of how he was forced into helping Walter White, only to tell the prosecutors that he only needs one juror to believe this story.

 Scared, they cut him a deal.
 Only seven years.
 He's done it again!
 Or has he?
-He has one last carrot — the truth about Howard Hamlin's death.
+He has one last carrot—the truth about Howard Hamlin's death.
 The prosecutors grin and tell him that Kim has already signed an affidavit stating exactly what happened.
 She opened herself up to a civil suit, possibly loosing everything she had and will ever have.
 All to do what's right.
 To fix her regrets.